neopsyon/bicep-versioning/README.md

 ## Installation
 The idea is to install commitlint along with the Bicep versioning framework inside your repository.
-First, we will install the Bicep Framework within the repository
+First, we will install the Bicep Versioning Framework within the repository
 ```powershell
 & ./Install-BicepVersionFramework.ps1 -GitPath yourRepositoryPath
 ```